 Two methods are used to find the initial and final setting time of cement

 4. Soundness Test

-Soundness of cement means it doesn’t undergo large volume change after setting.
-Large changes in volume produce cracks, disintegration and distortion, ultimately leading to failure.
+The soundness of cement means it doesn’t undergo large volume change after setting.
+Large changes in volume produce cracks, disintegration, and distortion, ultimately leading to failure.
 So it is very important to test the soundness of cement.

 To test the soundness two methods can be applied.